Tuesday, March 19, 2013

 Our first adventure was into town to have lunch and get my cell phone sorted out.
 We had Indian food and it was good!
 It was my first time, so I was a bit apprehensive.
 Getting a cell phone sim card was not as easy, but we managed.

 This was all down on Oxford Street.
 Our first real visit into the city.
 We were tired, a bit cranky, and in desperate need of sleep.
 We headed back to our hotel and we were asleep by 6:30pm.
 We awoke at 8:00am!
 You cannot imagine how exhausted we actually were.
 We started traveling by arriving at the airport in Dayton at noon the day before.
 Then four and a half hour layover in Chicago didn't help.
 LOL.
-We slept sooo soundly!
+We slept so soundly!

 Friday, October 12, 2012